tflosse/Cheat-Sheets/Ruby/Ruby-Classes.md

 - **Local** variables: local scope or context.
 If defined within a method, its scope is kept within that method.
 Local variable names must begin with either a lowercase letter or an underscore (_), and must not be prefixed with punctuation reserved for other variables.
 > y = "Yes"  # y is a String

-- **Instance** variables: belongs to a particular instance of a class, hence the name.
+- **Instance** variables: belong to a particular instance of a class, hence the name.
 It can only be accessed from outside that instance via an accessor (helper) method.
 Instance variables are always prefixed with a single at sign (@), as in @hello.

-- **Class** variables: is shared among all instances of a class.
+- **Class** variables: are shared among all instances of a class.
 Only one copy of a class variable exists for a given class.
 It is prefixed by two at signs (@@), such as @@times.
 It needs to be initialized to be used.

 - **Global** variables: are globally available to a program, inside any structure.
 Their scope is the whole program.
 They are prefixed by a dollar sign ($), such as $amount.